Kyle-Pu/Birthday-Reminder-Contacts-App/README.md

 ## Contributing
 - Seeking help to build certain functions.
 A small team would be great!
 - Be sure to refer to projects section of repo.
 This is where most information will be kept and where all tasks will be organized.
+- As features are built and bugs are fixed, notes on the project boards will be converted to issues as appropriate.
 - When editing program, make sure to change the path of the file in Main.java to a text file you create on your computer.
 Data is hosted locally!